Website Issues

 Opera and Safari

 Opera and Safari, what can you say but thank you.
 For this website there are no big issues to raise here and I'm grateful some people cracked it.
-Firefox is great too, it's just slightly behind on the complaince issue.
-There is one thing however, Opera 9.5b unlike the rest of the browser implements newer html.
+Firefox is great too, it's just slightly behind on the compliance issue.
+There is one thing however, Opera 9.5b unlike the rest of the browser implements newer html (Opera 10.6 does html5).
 There is code for file upload just using html and only Opera understands it.
 Just a shame these 2 browsers are not used by many.
 I like features Opera has like reload every 30 seconds and speed dial.

 Good news for Linux users.
 I have tested Konqueror and Sea Monkey and they work a treat.
 Unfortunately Sea Monkey does not support CSS properly.
 Konqueror is compliant as far as I can tell.
 Beats Sea Monkey, IE6 and Firefox 2.
 Throughout the site I had no major issues.